-Yoga Nidra is a practice that helps you dig into the different layers of the mind.
+Yoga Nidra is a sleep based meditation technique that establishes itself from the biology of the body.
+It is a practice that helps you dig into the different layers of the mind and balance your emotional and mental stress.
 Yoga is derived from a Sanskrit word meaning “union” and Nidra is “sleep”; defining it as yogic sleep.

-Yoga Nidra, usually practiced in Savasana (Corpse pose), is guided by a teacher or repetitions in the mind.
+Yoga Nidra is usually practiced in Savasana (Corpse pose).
+It is either guided by a teacher or the steps are repeated by an individual in their minds.
 It does not have a limitation to the kind of people who can use this practice for personal growth.
-Thus, using techniques of breath awareness, body scan, being mindful of all senses and visualisation, we can aim to reach and explore the three stages of our minds.

 Swami Satyananda Saraswati, founder of the Bihar School of Yoga, shares in his books the introductory guide to Yoga Nidra.
-Although, the best experience is being guided by a trained professional, here is a script that you can use to practise on your own.
+Here is a script that you can use to practise on your own.